 Food is just one of the many things that can affect your ileostomy.
 But having a stoma should not stop you from enjoying your food.
 It just takes time for your digestive system to recover from surgery.
-Following a low fiber diet for the first six to eight weeks can be helpful because your intestines are swollen and passing high fiber foods might be difficult.
+There are no real dietary rules.
+However, following a low fiber diet for the first six months can be helpful because your intestines are swollen and passing higher fiber foods might be difficult.